Aqasch/Gadget_RL/README.md

     - **if 0:** we get to train the CRL under RX, RY, RZ and CX action space.
     - **if 1:** we get to train the CRL under the action space of IBM Torino hardware.

-In the name of the configurations if it contains `synthesized` it should be used for `GRL` runs.
-Where `...synthesize_1` means GRL with one gadget and `...synthesize_2` corresponds GRL with two gadgets.
+In the name of the configurations, if it contains `synthesized`, it should be used for `GRL` runs.
+Where `...synthesize_1` means GRL with one gadget and `...synthesize_2` corresponds to GRL with two gadgets.

 ## To run CRL without extracted gates
-In order to run CRL without any gadgets: In the environment folder the gadgetless environment is provided with `environment.py` to train in this folder you need to run `main.py` with the valid configuration.
+In order to run CRL without any gadgets: In the environment folder, the gadgetless environment is provided with `environment.py` to train in this folder you need to run `main.py` with the valid configuration.

 For an example (for **RX, RY, RZ, CX** actions space):